Doctors avoid prescribing sleeping tablets if possible due to the problems they can cause and the concern that you could become dependent on them.

 Benzodiazepines and Z drugs are sometimes used as sleeping tablets.
 Benzodiazepines include temazepam, loprazolam, lormetazepam, and nitrazepam.
 They are only available on prescription.
 Other related drugs called zaleplon (no longer available in the UK), zolpidem and zopiclone are also sleeping tablets.
 Strictly speaking, they are not benzodiazepines.
 They are known as the Z drugs.
 However, they act in a similar way (they have a similar effect to benzodiazepines on the brain cells).

-These medicines are commonly used to treat allergies such as hay fever.
+These medicines are commonly used to treat allergic reactions such as hay fever.
 However, drowsiness is a side-effect of some antihistamines - for example, promethazine.
 This 'side-effect' is useful in some people who have difficulty sleeping because of their allergy.
 An antihistamine is the active ingredient of some sleeping tablets that you can buy from pharmacies, without a prescription.
 Antihistamines are not as powerful as benzodiazepines or Z drugs at causing sleep.
 Also, they may cause a 'hangover' effect and some drowsiness in the morning.
 They may also cause rebound insomnia if you take them for a long time.
 For these reasons, current UK guidelines do not advise the use of antihistamines to be used solely as a sleeping tablet.

 In some countries melatonin is used to help with sleep problems related to jet lag.
 In the UK it is not currently licensed for this.